rahul-lohra/Github-Demo-App/README.md

   - Code is present in: com.home.presentation.activities.HomeActivity scrollListener

 ## Gradle
-- Created different gradle files for to reduce redundant code
+- Created different gradle files to reduce redundant code
+- Its present in buildconfig folder

 ## Caching
 - This app is relying on HTTP Caching